-5 Amazing Natural Cold & Flu Remedies
+5 Of The Best Natural Cold & Flu Remedies

 Contracting the common cold is pretty much a certainty these days with the average adult experiencing between 2-4 colds each year.
 Winter-time is when most of us experience sickness and although symptoms are usually only mild, they are still unpleasant and inconvenient, adversely impacting our day-to-day activities and often leading to several days off work.
 Colds can be caused by over 200 different viruses, however most are a form of Rhinovirus, which generally affect the upper respiratory tract.